SCarcalicea/MasterThesis/README.md

-# IMPLEMENTATION OF CLOUD ARCHITECTURED APPLICATIONS USING NOSQL DATABASES
+# IMPLEMENTATION OF CLOUD ARCHITECTURED APPLICATIONS USING NOSQL DATABASES FOR SMART CITIES

-The purpose of this paper is that we need a clear picture of when to use an SQL database and when to use a NoSQL database, also we need to know which is more efficient in terms of performance by implementing CRUD operations in a web cloud application.
-For this we are going to analyze different cloud providers for software development and NoSQL database support.
+Cloud agnostic and platform independent application.
+Display Timisoara public transportation vehicles in real time on a Google Map.

 Technologies:
 - Java 11;